 By lowering your carbs and increasing your fat intake at each meal, you avoid this fat storage scenario.

 As Eugene wrote about on his blog in Supplements Worth Taking #1 – Fish Oil (DHA/ EPA), fats like extra virgin olive oil and fish oil actually have properties inherent to them that speed the fat loss process.

 What About Protein?

 Every cell in your body is made of protein.

 Every biochemical process that happens in your body needs protein.
 That how important it is.

 As far as it's effect on your body composition, it has a huge impact.

-B) Protein satiates you- in combination with fat, it works wonders when you're dieting.
+- Protein is a fat burning food that satiates you- in combination with fat, it works wonders when you're dieting.
 Protein also takes longer than carbohydrate to digest, leaving you feeling fuller, longer.

-C) Protein has a high TEF (Thermic Effect of Food) rating, meaning the body burns many calories simply in the process of breaking down the protein foods you eat- adding to your caloric deficit
+- Protein has a high TEF (Thermic Effect of Food) rating, meaning the body burns many calories simply in the process of breaking down the protein foods you eat- adding to your caloric deficit.